yguan/SQL_Scripts/README.md

 `FindObjectsByName.sql`
 * It searches the target object with the LIKE clause, that is, partial name and wild card characters are supported.

-## Find the Usage of A SQL Object in A Database
+## Find the usage of a SQL object in a database

 `FindUsage.sql`
 * It find the objects that uses the target object directly.
 * It support partial name and wild card characters.

-## Generate All Views, Stored Procedures, and Functions for the Ease of Comparision
+## Generate all views, stored procedures, and functions for the ease of comparision

 `listSprocText.sql`
 * It is only a SQL script.